Koepka targets 'double-digit' major championships

-LOS ANGELES: Brooks Koepka on Tuesday (Jun 13) said he was halfway to his goal for major titles after claiming his fifth at last month's PGA Championship and hopes to add one more at the US Open in Los Angeles this week.
+LOS ANGELES : Brooks Koepka on Tuesday said he was halfway to his goal for major titles after claiming his fifth at last month's PGA Championship and hopes to add one more at the U.S. Open in Los Angeles this week.

 Koepka has put the knee issues that plagued him in recent years firmly behind him and excels on the sport's biggest stages, finishing in a tie for second at the Masters in April before claiming his third PGA Championship.